vbuterin/blog/posts/gkr.md

 </center><br>

 For this, you _could_ “just use [FRI](https://vitalik.eth.limo/general/2017/11/22/starks_part_2.html)”.
-The verifier needs to get a proof of $V_{32}(p_{31})$ and $V_0(p_0)$, which would turn into a linear combination over the values encoded in the commitments.
+The verifier needs to get a proof of $V_{32}(p_{32})$ and $V_0(p_0)$, which would turn into a linear combination over the values encoded in the commitments.
 This can be done, and is certainly much faster than proving the hashes inside the FRI.
 An alternative is to use polynomial commitment schemes that are native to multilinear polynomials.
-A common one is [BaseFold](https://eprint.iacr.org/2023/1705.pdf), though there have been other more recent improvements.
+A common one is [BaseFold](https://eprint.iacr.org/2023/1705.pdf), though there have been other more recent improvements (eg. [WHIR](https://eprint.iacr.org/2024/1586).
 Realistically, the choice depends on what proof system you are using for the non-hash part of your computation.

 One important security consideration is an [observation from 2025](https://eprint.iacr.org/2025/118.pdf): if the circuit being proved can _also compute the Fiat–Shamir hash used to derive challenges fast enough within its own depth_, a malicious prover might be able to predict challenges, and thus cheat the proof system.
 This is not an issue for using GKR to prove hashes as in the example above, because (i) the scheme is designed around one fixed circuit that does not create room for an attacker to use these tricks, and (ii) the attack involves feeding GKR a circuit that internally computes both a hash and other computation, and so by definition there is not enough depth in a hash-only circuit to execute it.
 However, for more complicated and general-purpose GKR use cases, it is an issue; one mitigation is to adjust the hash used to compute Fiat-Shamir challenges so that it requires more rounds to compute than the number of rounds the circuit has.